Raynsad/learning-git/README.md

 - Most likely, you will want to keep the changes on the current branch
 - Selecting this option will STASH the changes
 - Stashed changes will not appear in your text editor, but will be able to be popped out of the stash when you return to your original branch
-- If you choose to bring your changes over to the new branch, those changes will become staged in that branch
+- If you choose to bring your changes over to the new branch, those changes will become staged in that branch.
+Be careful doing this as it may lead to a merge conflict

 ## Amending commits